joelvaneenwyk/alt-snap-windows/AltSnap.md

 - Lower with Middle mouse button option will no longer ignore the window blacklist, this will avoid interactions with taskbar.
 - Fixed Scroll inactive windows, hopefully for real this time.
-- Avoid some more loockup in the case of very unresponsive windows by using PostMessage instead of SendMessage, when applicable.
+- Avoid some more lookup in the case of very unresponsive windows by using PostMessage instead of SendMessage, when applicable.
 - Fixed: Now doubleclick snapping will respect Aero(H/V)offset settings.
 - Fixed some more minor drawing problems when using FullWin=0